Dude-901/Google-IT-Automation-with-Python/Operating systems/README.md

 15. `mv red_document.txt blue_document.txt` &#8594; rename file(same  as windows)
 16. `mv blue_document.txt ~/Documents` or `mv *_document.txt ~/Desktop` &#8594; move file(same  as windows)
 17. `grep cow *.txt` &#8594; search for the word "cow" in all the files with .txt extension.
+18. `cat /etc/group` &#8594; See user groups (replace group with 'passwd' to see information about users).
+19.

 # Tips for Linux